 Sunday Church at Home

-during lockdown in the Coronavirus Pandemic
+during the Coronavirus Pandemic

 Leader: In the name of the Father, and of the Son, and of the Holy Spirit.

 Leader: Grace to you and peace from God our Father and the Lord Jesus Christ.

 Leader: Jesus is the one we can always trust as our guide and companion on the way.
 Each time we celebrate Mass together, it is as though we are renewing our bearings, making sure that we are truly following his lead and inspiration.

 LITURGY OF THE WORD

 Introduction to the reading: The prophet Jeremiah preached some 500 years before Christ, at a time when unworthy kings ruled the Jewish people.
 He looked to the day when God would raise up a good shepherd from the House of David.
 Later, the Gospel writers emphasized that Jesus was born of the House of David, and Christians have seen him as the fulfillment of this prophecy.